 While certain aspects of the organization remain a closely guarded secret, the Freemasons of the modern age have become less secret than their reputation would suggest.
 In fact, many of the private rituals and aspects of the Freemasons that remain secret are used primarily to allow members of different lodges to recognize one another so that impersonators or impostors cannot infiltrate their lodges and so that the lessons that are taught remain a special experience for new members.

 The learning found in Freemasonry is meant to be a special experience to assist in your spiritual journey through life.
 Freemasonry helps the individual in his "quest for something more" in life and teaches "the lessons of life" through its symbols.
 Freemasonry also provides fellowship, growth opportunities, lessons in life, and a chance to do something more for your greater community.
 The Lodge is the foundation for the other appendant organizations that spring from the root of Freemasonry into over 190 other branches.
 Freemasonry is a continuation of the age old teachings of the ancient mysteries through its initiates.

-- Drop us an e-mail - see the Contacts page - send to -
+Drop us an e-mail - see the Contacts page or send to -

 If you are one of "the Good Guys" that meet the qualifications on the "About Us" page, we would encourage you to become a Freemason.